 Iterating a chain is a common function.
 The example shows how to iterate the buffer pool chain created in the last section to find buffers starting with a specific string.
 If the buffer is located it is extracted from the chain and placed on another chain:

 '''

-void foobar (const char

-match,

-rtems.chain_control chain,

-rtems.chain_control out)
+if (strcmp (match, bar->data) == 0)

 {

-rtems.chain_node node;

-foo

-bar;

-rtems.chain_initialize_empty (out);

-node = chain->first;

-while (!rtems.chain_is_tail (chain, node))

-bar = (foo) node;

-if (strcmp (match, bar->data) == 0)

-rtems.chain_node next_node = node->next;

 rtems.chain_extract (node);

 rtems.chain_append (out, node);

+}

 node = next_node;

-}

 }

 '''

 The section details the Chains directives.